ponder-sh/ponder/.changeset/tiny-feet-thank.md

 "@ponder/core": patch
 ---

-Allowed for null r, s, and v transaction properties.
+Allowed for null r, s, and v transaction properties, which is possible on zkSync.